Qiucwu/Wu_et_al_2024/README.md

 # Scripts for figures from Wu et al. 2024
 ### Content Summary
 The code database contains jupyter notebooks used to make figures for the publication.
 Each notebook is commented and annotated.
-For the raw data, please contact the <a href="mailto:qiuwu.cc@gmail">authors</a>

 This publication includes modeling of pharmacokinetics and pharmacodynamics of murine interleukin 17A (mIL-17A) and Fc fusion of mIL-17A (Fc-mIL-17A).
 Parameter fitting was performed using Scipy.optimize to identify parameters for: